DanielPollithy/danielpollithy.github.io/_posts/2018-03-23-principal-components-analysis.md

 Only take the first n components of them and you get the principal components n.
 For the problem with the 3d plot we make n=3.

-The last step would be to obtain a rotation that converts all data points from the original coordinate system to the new coordinate system spanned by the three principal components.
+The last step would be to project all data points from the original coordinate system to the new coordinate system spanned by the three principal components.

 An interactive illustration can be found here: [http://setosa.io/...](http://setosa.io/ev/principal-component-analysis/)